PjrCodes/docs/SkyBlock/README.md

 ## Money

 As you progress, you will need to use money and make transactions.
-Money is stored in one of two places: wallet or bank.
-You can see the balance of both on the right hand side of your screen.
+Money is stored in one of two places: the **wallet** or the **bank**.
+You can see the balance in both on the right hand side of your screen.

 ### Interest